 At some point, I realized three of the most profound accelerators in my own awakening were: yoga, service, and travel.
 So, I began leading international service and yoga retreats, using yoga to help people expand and live in a more connected way with the world.

 My yoga practice and teaching continue to morph and adapt as I move through life's seasons.
 I have taught prenatal and postnatal yoga for years, but in 2015 when I became pregnant with my daughter, I started hosting a group of expectant mamas in my home studio in Austin, and we journeyed through pregnancy and into motherhood together; moving and breathing (and breastfeeding) on our mats.
 I am well aware of what literal life-preservers breath and presencing tools are during huge external life shifts and rites of passage such as becoming a parent.
 They are the floatation devices we all need handy when anxiety, depression, or other life stresses come in like a tidal wave.

-I am blessed beyond measure to teach yoga for a living.
-I am so humbled and honored to lead others, whether its for an hour class, a weekend workshop, a retreat, or on-going private sessions...
+I am blessed beyond measure to get to practice and teach yoga.
+It is my life-long practice; a marathon, not a sprint.
+I am so humbled and honored to lead others, whether it's for an hour class, a weekend workshop, a retreat, or ongoing private sessions.
 Thank you--deep bow to all of my students--I am because you are.